 “Month” or “month” shall mean the period beginning at 9:00 a.m., clock time on the first day of a calendar month and ending at 9:00 a.m., clock time on the first day of the next succeeding calendar month.

+“1991 TUFCO Firm Contract” shall mean that certain Gas Purchase and Sales Contract by and between Natural Gas Marketing & Storage Company, now known as HPL Resources Company and TUFCO, dated October 1, 1991, as amended from time to time through and including, without limitation, that certain Amendment and Assignment through which ECT received therights and assumed all obligations of HPLR thereunder.

+“1993 TUFCO Firm Contract” shall mean that certain Gas Purchase and Sales Contract by and between Enron Power Services, Inc. (succeeded through merger by ECT) and TUFCO, dated January 1, 1993, as amended from time to time.

-“PG&E TEXAS Pipeline Facilities” shall mean those certain gas pipeline facilities owned by PG&E TEXAS and shall specifically include the various receipt points into such facilities that are described on Exhibit B hereto.
+“PG&E TEXAS Pipeline Facilities” shall mean those certain gas pipeline facilities owned by PG&E TEXAS and shall specifically include the various receipt points into such facilities that are described on Exhibit A hereto.

-“Receipt Points” shall mean each of the pipeline interconnections at which Gas can be delivered into the PG&E TEXAS Pipeline Facilities, as more specifically described on Exhibit B hereto.
+“Receipt Points” shall mean each of the pipeline interconnections at which Gas can be delivered into the PG&E TEXAS Pipeline Facilities, as more specifically described on Exhibit A hereto.

 “Scheduled Quantity” shall have the meaning set forth in Section 3.2.